-Professional registrations enhance the prospect of ultimately securing and maintaining rewarding employment.
-Therefore, Dorsey College graduates are encouraged to sit for applicable registration examinations.
-Dorsey College, however, makes no promise or guarantee of a graduate's successful outcome on any registration exam or their ability to gain recognition from any certifying agency or body.
-Each registration agency may have additional requirements (for example, work experience) in addition to passing the examination.
-Therefore, it is the responsibility of each student or graduate to ensure they meet the necessary requirements set forth by the registration agency.
+Professional certification enhances the prospect of ultimately securing and maintaining rewarding employment.
+Therefore, Dorsey College graduates are encouraged to sit for applicable certification examinations.
+Dorsey College, however, makes no promise or guarantee of a graduate's successful outcome on any exam or their ability to gain certification from any certifying agency or body.
+Each agency may have additional requirements (for example, work experience) in addition to passing the examination.
+Therefore, it is the responsibility of each student or graduate to ensure they meet the necessary requirements set forth by each agency.